 - Moderately hard sandstones.

 River stones are best for the purpose of sharpening an axe.
 You sharpen the edge the same way as you would with a manufactured whetstone – after all, what do you think a natural sharpening stone is?
 Start with the coarser stone, wet the stone and blade, and make circular motions up and down the length of the blade.
-Then, when you’ve worked it with the coarse stone, move on to the smoother stone.
+Then, move on to the smoother stone when you’ve worked it with the coarse stone.
 Decently hard sandstone (nothing too crumbly) also works great for sharpening an axe, and can be just as good as the commercial products.

-How to Sharpen an Axe with Power Tools
+4. How to Sharpen an Axe with a Dremel Tool

 Sharpening an axe with power tools is one way of making it nice and sharp quickly.
 Careless sharpening can, however, lead to deforming and damaging your axe so bad that it becomes practically unusable.
 If they are what you have and want to use, though, here’s how to sharpen an axe with power tools such as dremels, belt sanders, and angle grinders.